 The term ‘love language’ has been used frequently in the realm of intimacy and relationships for many years now.
 Its roots go back to the book The 5 Love Languages: The Secret To Love That Lasts by marriage counselor Dr. Gary Chapman.

-Dr. Chapman came up with the framework that each of us has our own way of expressing love, and our own way of wanting to receive it.
-To navigate and understand the different types of love languages was therefore key to a healthy and sustainable relationship.
-There are, Dr Chapman, claimed, five primary types of love languages and each had its unique components.
+Dr. Chapman came up with the framework that each of us has our own way of expressing love, known as love languages, and our own way of wanting to receive it.
+To navigate and understand the different types of love languages was, therefore, the key to a healthy and sustainable relationship.
+There are, Dr. Chapman, claimed, five primary types of love languages and each had its unique components.

 So, what are the 5 types of love languages?
-We spoke to psychotherapist Jui Pimple, a trained Rational Emotive Behavior therapist and A Bach Remedy practitioner who specializes in online counseling, for a better understanding of the types of love languages and how we can apply them to our own relationships.
+In this article, we take a deep dive into 5 love languages in relationships with the expertise of Psychotherapist Jui Pimple (MA in Psychology), a trained Rational Emotive Behavior therapist and A Bach Remedy practitioner who specializes in online counseling.

 What Are The 5 Types Of Love Languages?